Samsung Galaxy A56 5G

-The Samsung Galaxy A56 5G (sold in South Korea as the Galaxy Quantum6) is a mid-range Android-based smartphone in the Galaxy A series, introduced by Samsung Electronics on March 2, 2025, alongside the Galaxy A36 5G.
+The Samsung Galaxy A56 5G (sold in South Korea as the Galaxy Quantum6) is a mid-range Android-based smartphone manufactured and developed by Samsung Electronics, as part of the mid-range Galaxy A series, announced on March 2, 2025, alongside the Galaxy A26 5G and the Galaxy A36 5G.
 It is the successor to the Galaxy A55 5G, and it brings a range of upgrades in terms of design, performance, and camera capabilities.